Paul DeJong: College

+In 2014, DeJong played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.

-In 2015, DeJong batted .333 while leading the Redbirds in hits (70), runs scored (47), doubles, home runs (14), and RBIs (48).
-He played shortstop, second base, third base, and catcher, and also appeared at designated hitter.
-He was named All-Missouri Valley Conference first team as a utility player.
+In 2015, he was named a Louisville Slugger Preseason All-American by Collegiate Baseball, and a Preseason All-American by the National Collegiate Baseball Writers Association.
+DeJong batted .333(9th)/.427/.605(2nd) in 210 at bats while leading the Redbirds in hits (70), runs scored (47; 10th in the conference), doubles (15; 9th), home runs (14; leading the conference), and RBIs (48; 4th).
+He played 27 games at second base, 20 at third base, 15 at catcher, four in right field, and also appeared at designated hitter.
+He was named All-Missouri Valley Conference (MVC) first team as a utility player, a Midseason All-American by D1Baseball.com, to the American Baseball Coaches Association/Rawlings Midwest All-Region Team, and a 2015 Capital One Academic All-American.
 He also earned Academic All-District honors for District 5.

 In 2015, DeJong graduated from ISU with a degree in biochemistry with a pre-medical emphasis.
-He had a 3.74 GPA and a plan to attend medical school in case a career in professional baseball would not have worked out.
+He had a 3.74 GPA, and planned to attend medical school in the event a career in professional baseball did not work out.
 He also still had one year of college baseball eligibility remaining.

 Baseball America ranked him as the 108th-best prospect for the 2015 MLB draft.
 The St. Louis Cardinals selected him in the fourth round (131st overall).